anyuswa/-CyberLab-Blueprint-Intern--B083F-NETWORKWALKS/README.md

 🎯 **Project Objectives**

+#	**Objective	Description**
 I should be able to:

-#	Objective	Description
-1	Install and configure a desktop virtualization platform	Set up and configure VirtualBox or another suitable virtualization platform on the host system.
+Install and configure a desktop virtualization platform.

-2	Deploy a Kali Linux virtual machine	Download, import, and configure a Kali Linux VM for cybersecurity laboratory activities.
+Deploy a Kali Linux virtual machine.

-3	Configure virtual networking for an isolated environment	Create and configure a dedicated virtual network to keep laboratory systems separated from the host and production networks.
+Configure virtual networking for an isolated environment.

-4	Understand NAT-based virtual networking	Learn how Network Address Translation (NAT) enables virtual machines to communicate while using private IP addresses.
+Understand NAT-based virtual networking.

-5	Verify connectivity between virtual machines	Test network communication between laboratory VMs using appropriate networking and diagnostic commands.
+Verify connectivity between virtual machines.

-6	Create restore points/snapshots before experimentation	Create clean VM snapshots that allow the laboratory environment to be restored after experiments.
+Create restore points/snapshots before experimentation.

-7	Perform basic Linux system verification	Check system information, network interfaces, IP configuration, routing, and basic connectivity within Kali Linux.
+Perform basic Linux system verification.

-8	Document a cybersecurity lab in a reproducible way	Record installation steps, configurations, screenshots, commands, and verification results so the environment can be rebuilt.
+Document a cybersecurity lab in a reproducible way.

-9	Troubleshoot common virtualization and networking problems	Identify and resolve issues involving VM resources, network adapters, IP addresses, routing, DNS, and virtual network configuration.
+Troubleshoot common virtualization and networking problems.net that does not conflict with your existing physical or corporate network.

 🏗️ **Lab Architecture**

 The laboratory uses a virtualized network rather than connecting testing machines directly to the physical LAN.

                     HOST COMPUTER